solita/solita.github.com/_posts/2018-08-30-fullstack-typed-api-with-typescript.md

 ```

 However, we have a problem.
 The implementations are not completely type checked
-to match the api!
+to match the API!
 In fact, there is a small typo in the client side
 implementation - can you spot it?
 In addition, there's a lot of duplicated code
 we'd like to avoid.
 The approach seems to be a good one, but the actual
 implementation needs some work.

-Instead of being a type, what if the api was a value?
+Instead of being a type, what if the API was a value?
 Then we could
 automatically generate code for client fetches and server binds by iterating
-over the api.
-Turns out, we can, and we also get to keep the type safety.
+over the API.
+Turns out, we can, and we also get to maintain type safety.

-## Make the object out of you... er, the api
+## Make the object out of you... er, the API

 Let's think for a moment.
 What do we actually want?
 We want for
 ``customers.GET`` to be a function ``() => Promise<Customer[]>`` that is